nczz/FB2WP/README.md

 ## Installation

-Download the source code with git or zip file.
+Download the source code from git or zip file.

 ```
 npm install